 There are several different illnesses that can impact your hormones, including polycystic ovary syndrome.
 Mayo Clinic says that

 symptoms of PCOS can not only cause irregular periods, but lead to elevated levels of androgens, or hormones that can contribute to excessive hair growth, and acne.
 PCOS can also cause cysts to develop on the ovaries.
 If you are experiencing any of these issues, it's always a good idea to talk to your doctor to see if a hormonal imbalance is to blame.

 Here are eight fascinating things that can happen when your estrogen levels aren't balanced, according to experts.

-According to Dr. Dean, estrogen promotes breast tissue growth.
-However, progesterone production also causes the milk glands to swell.
-When there is an imbalance of these hormones, it can cause swelling, tenderness, and pain.
-However, if progesterone levels are balanced, it may offset some of the pain, Dr. Jennifer Landa, Chief Medical Officer of BodyLogicMD Orlando, tells Bustle.
+both involved in breast changes — like tissue development or milk production — an imbalance in these hormones can lead to pain or swelling.
+However, if progesterone levels are balanced, it may offset some of the pain, Dr. Jennifer Landa, chief medical officer of BodyLogicMD Orlando, tells Bustle.
 According to Dr. Landa, if the swelling and tenderness is "mild and transient," right before menstruation, you probably don't need to see your doctor.
 "However, if it is severe and frequent then it may be a sign of a hormonal imbalance that one may seek a hormone specialist to deal with," Dr. Landa says.
+2 Leaky Gut

 The loss of estrogen also contributes to changes in the vaginal pH, Dr. Landa says.
 "This change can increase the risk of vaginal infections such as yeast infections and bacterial vaginosis leading to symptoms such as excess vaginal discharge," Dr. Landa says.
 If you notice abnormal discharge (thin, foul-smelling, thin, thick, etc.), make sure to see your doctor.